top of page

 About the Instructor

 Stella Skordalellis is a story coach based in Paros, Greece, and the creator of The Paros Story Studio.
-Her work centers on illuminating the underlying principles of story, making the creative process less mysterious and more accessible for writers at all stages.
+Her teaching seeks to illuminate the underlying principles of story, making the creative process less mysterious and more accessible for writers at all stages.

 She is especially attuned to the experience of the developing writer who is deeply drawn to storytelling but is unsure how to translate observations, ideas, and lived experiences into compelling narrative.
 Her teaching offers practical frameworks that support clarity while still honoring each writer’s unique voice.